Perennial herbs are some of the easiest plants to grow in your garden. They require little to no work and give you years of harvests.

 Oregano is a very hardy perennial herb that needs next to no care.
 It does have the tendency to self seed and spread even more if you allow it to flower and go to seed, so be prepared to have a very large oregano patch.

 Oregano is easy to grow from seed and grows quickly.
-One oregano plant can go a long way when it comes to drying and using in dishes.
+One oregano plant can go a long way when it comes to using it in dishes.
 You can cut the plant back continuously throughout the growing season to prevent flowering and extend your harvest.
+It’s super easy to dry oregano, and one plant will give you more than enough for the entire year!

 The play will die back in the winter but new growth will start growing again as soon as the weather is warm.